 AI agents may invoke tools, call other agents, or prompt a Generative AI (GenAI) model with multi-step user input.
-The distributed and non-deterministic nature of agentic workflows can make monitoring and debugging difficult.
-Instrument your AI agents with OpenTelemetry (OTel) GenAI semantic conventions to get full visibility into agent sessions and see your agents in the Agent Timeline.Documentation Index
+The distributed and non-deterministic nature of agentic workflows makes monitoring and debugging difficult.
+Instrument your AI agents with OpenTelemetry (OTel) GenAI semantic conventions to get full visibility into agent sessions and explore your agents in the Agent Timeline.Documentation Index

 Fetch the complete documentation index at: https://docs.honeycomb.io/llms.txt